Fabrication Services

 - •Controlled chemistry melts (prototype scale)

-- •Suitable for tooling, structural R&D, and high-strength applications
+- •Tooling, structural R&D, high-strength applications

 Cobalt & High-Performance Copper Alloys